This post may contain affiliate links. Please read our disclosure policy.

 You can't replace 5 eggs in a single recipe with any sort of egg replacer.
 Brioche bread is just not egg-free-friendly.
 You'd need a vegan-style recipe that was developed egg-free.

 This is a recipe for yeast bread, and cannot be made without commercial yeast.
-It also cannot be made with gluten free sourdough starter, which requires a recipe developed specifically for it.
+It also cannot be made with gluten free sourdough starter, which requires a gluten free sourdough bread recipe developed specifically for it.

 I always bake yeast bread with instant yeast, since it doesn't have to be dissolved in liquid, and you need less of it.
 Instant yeast is also called rapid-rise and breadmaker yeast.
 It's all the same.